Dips at small sizes for topological graph obstruction sets: Knotless embedding obstructions of size 23

+In this subsection we argue that there are no MMIK graphs among the size 23 expansions of the six nIK graphs in the Heawood family.
+As part of the argument, we classify with respect to knotless embedding all graphs obtained by adding an edge to a Heawood family graph.
+We also discuss our progress on Question~\ref{que:d3MMIK} and prove Theorem~\ref{thm:Gpe} and its corollary.

-We will use the notation of \cite{HNTY} to describe the twenty graphs in the Heawood family, which we also recall in the appendix.
+We will use the notation of \cite{HNTY} to describe the twenty graphs in the Heawood family, which we also recall in Appendix C. For the reader's convenience, Figure~\ref{fig:Hea} shows four of the graphs in the family that are central to our discussion.

 Kohara and Suzuki~\cite{KS} showed that 14 graphs in this family are MMIK.
 The remaining six, $N_9$, $N_{10}$, $N_{11}$, $N'_{10}$, $N'_{11}$, and $N'_{12}$, are nIK~\cite{GMN,HNTY}.
 The graph $N_9$ is called $E_9$ in \cite{GMN}.
 In this subsection we argue that no size 23 expansion of these six graphs is MMIK.

-We begin by reviewing some terminology for graph families, see~\cite{GMN}.
-The {\em family} of graph $G$ is the set of graphs related to $G$ by a sequence of zero or more $\ty$ and $\yt$ moves, see Figure~\ref{fig:TY}.
-The graphs in $G$'s family are {\em cousins} of $G$.
-We do not allow $\yt$ moves that would result in doubled edges and all cousins have the same size.
-If a $\ty$ move on $G$ results in graph $H$, we say $H$ is a {\em child} of $G$ and $G$ is a {\em parent} of $H$.
-The set of graphs that can be obtained from $G$ by a sequence of $\ty$ moves are $G$'s {\em descendants}.
-Similarly, the set of graphs that can be obtained from $G$ by a sequence of $\yt$ moves are $G$'s {\em ancestors}.
-By Lemma~\ref{lem:tyyt}, if $G$ is IK, then every descendant of $G$ is also IK.
-Conversely, if $G$ is nIK, every ancestor of $G$ is also nIK.

 The Heawood family graphs are the cousins of the Heawood graph, which is denoted $C_{14}$ in \cite{HNTY}.
 All have size 21.
 We can expand a graph to one of larger size either by adding an edge or by splitting a vertex.
 In {\em splitting a vertex} we replace a graph $G$ with a graph $G'$ so that the order increases by one: $|G'| = |G|+1$.
 This means we replace a vertex $v$ of $G$ with two vertices $v_1$ and $v_2$ in $G'$ and identify the remaining vertices of $G'$ with those of $V(G) \setminus \{v\}$.
 As for edges, $E(G')$ includes the edge $v_1v_2$.
 In addition, we require that the union of the neigborhoods of $v_1$ and $v_2$ in $G'$ otherwise agrees with the neighborhood of $v$: $N(v) = N(v_1) \cup N(v_2) \setminus \{v_1,v_2 \}$.
 In other words, $G$ is the result of contracting $v_1v_2$ in $G'$ where double edges are suppressed: $G = G'/v_1v_2$.